-(Module 10) This course reflects the commitment of Spring Arbor University as a Christian liberal arts University, to nurture an appreciation for the rich resources of the Scriptures for creative personal faith and human life in the modern world.
-It is designed to foster knowledge and understanding of the literature and history of the Bible and the integration of faith, living and learning.
+Nurtures an appreciation for the rich resources of Scripture for creative personal faith and human life in the modern world.
+It is designed to foster knowledge and understanding of the literature and history of the Bible and the integration of faith and learning.

-(Module 12) This is a capstone course in which the student formulates a philosophy of life, providing the base for such concerns as ethics in business, accountability in government, respect for human rights, and a responsible lifestyle in our contemporary world.
-Ethical theories and personal values are examined through readings, analysis of family life issues and classroom discussion.
+Students formulate a philosophy of life, providing a base for ethics in business, accountability in government, respect of human rights and related issues.
+Ethical theories and personal values are examined.